Downstream Customization¶

 t('settings.language.label', 'Language')looks up the configured translation and falls back to the inline English default when no translation exists.
 Partial catalogs are fine; untranslated keys stay in English.

-Launch posture: English-first, honestly partial elsewhere¶
+Launch posture: English-first, non-English is experimental¶

 The public build is English-first.
-The built-in non-English catalogs (ar, de, es, fr, hi, it, ja, ko, pt, ru, zh) currently translate roughly a third of the renderer's strings; everything else renders its inline English fallback.
+The built-in non-English catalogs (ar, de, es, fr, hi, it, ja, ko, pt, ru, zh) currently translate roughly a quarter of the renderer's strings; everything else renders its inline English fallback.
 That state is deliberate policy, not drift:

 - Untranslated keys are tracked in the documented allowlist (